pedroreissantos/bnf/README.md

-A BNF (Backus-Naur Form) parser and a greedy LL input sequence scanner
+A BNF (Backus-Naur Form) parser and a LL input sequence scanner with backtracking

 BNF syntax:
 ===========